-Men aged 50 and over in the poorest quintile of the population are twice as likely as those in the wealthiest quintile to have Type 2 diabetes; the poorest women are three times as likely as the wealthiest women. poorest quintile of the population are almost three times as likely as men in the wealthiest quintile to have chronic heart disease (CHD).
+Of men aged 50 and over in England, those in the poorest quintile of the population are almost three times as likely as men in the wealthiest quintile to have chronic heart disease (CHD).
 The poorest women are more than four times as likely as the wealthiest women to have CHD.